maquejp/clear_vscode_ext/README.md

 - **Interactive Prompts**: Confirms each extension removal to prevent accidental deletions
 - **Timestamped Backups**: Creates dated backups of your extension lists
 - **Detailed Error Messages**: Provides clear instructions when issues are encountered
+- **Command Line Options**: Flexible usage with various options for automation